[AWS] Root volume (EBS) can now be expanded without stopping the service! ! !

 [root@beyond ~]# df -h Filesystem Size Used Avail Use% Mounted on /dev/xvda1 30G 24G 5.5G 82% /devtmpfs 992M 56K 992M 1% /dev tmpfs 1002M 0 1002M 0% /dev/shm

-Resize the file system using the resize2fs command.
+Resize the file system with the resize2fs command

-What then?
-It was recognized perfectly without a single reboot! !
-AWS is amazing! ! !
+And guess what?!
+It was perfectly recognized without even a single reboot!!
+AWS is amazing!!!

 [root@beyond ~]# df -h Filesystem Size Used Avail Use% Mounted on /dev/xvda1 40G 24G 16G 61% /devtmpfs 992M 56K 992M 1% /dev tmpfs 1002M 0 1002M 0% /dev/shm